natyoung/atdd-with-contract-stubs/docs/slide-deck.md

 # Encouraged

 - Work on one machine
-- One driver
+- One person typing
-- Rotate the driver frequently (set a timer)
+- Rotate the typer frequently (set a timer)
 - Commit frequently (with the tests passing)
 - Participation

 ---

 # Sample app

+A banking app, that has a CASA account.

 - Currently, the user can only deposit.
 - It's a very small bank with one user. (accountId "1")